Walter Kross Walter Kross is a founding

 process improvement, personnel programs, customer value management and

-to the CASS team.
 After leaving the U.S. Air Force in 1998, he joined

 KPMG Consulting as a Partner in their Global Transportation Practice,

 serving airlines, rail, maritime, trucking, express delivery, and third

 party logistics companies, both domestically and internationally.
 From